 Because Chapalita is more of a residential neighborhood the hotels are on the principal avenues like López Mateos and Lázaro Cardenas.
 There are a couple of smaller hotels in renovated old houses like the Clarum and the Mansión del Sol.

 The Mansión del Sol is my favorite place to stay.
 This is where my friends and family always stay when they come to visit.
 It is best to have a car because it is in a residential neighborhood next to Chapalita called Ciudad del Sol.
+They are consistently ranked as one of the best pet-friendly hotels in the area.

 📍Budget Option – CLARUM 101